-Summer reading and a written assessment is required for this course.
-Traditionally, summer work for this course requires students to complete one chapter from the course textbook (to be picked up in June in the Social Studies Department) as well as two assigned non-fiction books.
+Traditionally, summer work for this source requires students to complete one chapter from the course textbook (to be picked up in June in the Social Studies Department) as well as two assigned non-fiction books.
 Previous examples of non-fiction selections have been John Adams by David McCullough, Founding Brothers by Joseph Ellis, and Confederates in the Attic by Tony Horwitz.
 Students must have the assignment completed by the first day of school and be prepared to be assessed on all of the readings during the first week of school.